(Last updated on August 5, 2024.)

 type Ctrl+- to Zoom Out,

-Rolling mouse wheel scrolls score up or down.
-If Shift key is depressed, scrolling is done in right or left direction.
+Rolling the mouse wheel scrolls the score up or down.
+If the Alt key is depressed, scrolling is done in the right or left direction.

 Scrolling can also be done by pressing UP/Down/Left/Right keys.